Updated 10 September 2023

-Advice to captains about ungraded players is below the list of ungraded players approved for play in the MCCU grade-limited county team competitions.
+Advice to captains about unrated players is below the list of unrated players approved for play in the MCCU grade-limited county team competitions.

-Please note that some estimated grades were altered in line with the January 2019 ECF list and those grades will apply from 2 February 2019
+Please note that some estimated ratings will be altered in line with the January 2023 ECF list and those ratings will apply from a week after their publication on the ECF website.

 ADVICE REGARDING UNRATED PLAYERS

 This advice is also available as downloadable pdf file.

-The MCCU rules on ungraded players require the captain to be clear that an ungraded player is of a strength that does not exceed the upper limit for the section concerned.
+The MCCU rules on unrated players require the captain to be clear that an unrated player is of a strength that does not exceed the upper limit for the section concerned.
 In addition such players must be cleared with the controller before they play, except in exceptional circumstances.
 In effect this means both that the captain must be satisfied of the playing strength of the player and that they are able to satisfy the controller that this view is sound.

 It is incumbent on a captain to provide all relevant information to the controller.
 Simply asking for Joe Bloggs to be cleared will not suffice.
 The following are some of the questions that a captain should be able to answer